Vandy wins 3-1 at CWS as virus cuts NC State roster in half - WTMJ

 Rocker is a projected top-10 pick in the Major League Baseball draft next month and was the CWS Most Outstanding Player in 2019.
 There was no CWS last year because of the pandemic.

-Matched against Rocker was freshman Garrett Payne (0-1), who had thrown a total of 8 1/3 innings in six relief appearances and was called on to fill in for scheduled starter Matt Willadsen.
+Matched against Rocker was freshman Garrett Payne (0-1), who had thrown a total of 8 1/3 innings in six relief appearances and found out a half-hour before first pitch he would fill in for scheduled starter Matt Willadsen.

-The Wolfpack were competitive to the end against the No. 4 national seed.
-The game ended when Luke Murphy, who earned his ninth save, got Devonte Brown to ground out with two runners on base.
+“It’s almost going back to playing sandlot,” Vandy coach Tim Corbin said.
+“We didn’t know who was going to pitch until five minutes before the game.
+So there’s really nothing you can do about it.
+You knew he was right-handed.
+You knew that once we got the information, we started to give the information to the kids real quick.”

-They left two runners on base three other innings and stranded a total of 12.
+Vanderbilt’s offense has been slow to get going in Omaha, and the Commodores could never get comfortable against their outmanned opponent.

-The Commodores’s offense has been slow to get started in Omaha, and they were hitless against Payne until they scored twice in the fourth.
+The Commodores were hitless against Payne until they scored twice in the fourth.
 CJ Rodriguez singled in Dominic Keegan and he came home on a bases-loaded wild pitch.

 Rocker struck out the first six batters — the first pitcher to do that at the CWS since Virginia’s Danny Hultzen in 2011 — before Highfill came to bat.